Mefino/Mefino/README.md

 Notes:
 * `//`-Comments are not valid JSON.
 * You will need to set a unique `download_filename` for each package.
+* You are allowed to set the `author` as a base entry in the JSON, you don't have to set it for each package individually.

 ```
 {
+  "author": "",
   "packages": [
     {
       "name": "MyPlugin1",